dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 ## Overview

-This guide goes into detail on how to set up a Proof of Stake network with the Jury, how to stake funds for nodes to become validators and how to unstake funds.
+This guide goes into detail on how to set up a Proof of Stake network with the dogechain, how to stake funds for nodes to become validators and how to unstake funds.

 It **highly encouraged** to read and go through the [Local Setup](/docs/get-started/set-up-ibft-locally) / [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud) sections, before going along with this PoS guide.
-These sections outline the steps needed to start a Proof of Authority (PoA) cluster with the Jury.
+These sections outline the steps needed to start a Proof of Authority (PoA) cluster with the dogechain.

 Currently, there is no limit to the number of validators that can stake funds on the ValidatorSet Smart Contract.

 ## ValidatorSet Smart Contract

-The repo for the ValidatorSet Smart Contract is located [here](https://github.com/dogechain-lab/jury-contracts).
+The repo for the ValidatorSet Smart Contract is located [here](https://github.com/dogechain-lab/dogechain-contracts).

 It holds the necessary testing scripts, ABI files and most importantly the ValidatorSet Smart Contract itself.

 ## Setting up an N node cluster

-Setting up a network with the Jury is covered in the [Local Setup](/docs/get-started/set-up-ibft-locally) / [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud) sections.
+Setting up a network with the dogechain is covered in the [Local Setup](/docs/get-started/set-up-ibft-locally) / [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud) sections.